Kinsa/django-template-tags/README.rst

  </figure>
  <h1>Just got back from Hawaii</h1>

-Contained in such a way that it is accessible as:
+Contained in an app in such a way that it is accessible in a template as:

 ::